 Once upon a time, you could blow off a speeding ticket if you resided in another state.
 Not anymore.
 Updated computer systems report traffic violations to your home state.
 Virginia has no authority to suspend your license if you live out of state, but it can suspend your driving privileges in Virginia.
 Your state could suspend your license for an out-of-state violation and assess demerit points against you.

-Contact An Aggressive Northern Virginia Traffic Ticket Lawyer Today to Help You Get Your Ticket Dismissed or Reduced
+Contact An Aggressive Virginia Traffic Ticket Attorney Today to Help You Get Your Ticket Dismissed or Reduced

 For over 20 years, Virginia traffic ticket lawyer Michael A. Pignone has fought hard for people like you.
 At the Law Offices of Michael A. Pignone, we have gained a reputation for excellence in representing people who face traffic tickets and criminal offenses.
 The repercussions of admitting guilt to a traffic ticket far outweigh the benefit of simply paying your fine and getting the incident done.

 Our experienced legal practitioner also handles other types of cases, including: